nohelix/AL-TTS_Analysis/README.md

 **To DO**:
 change d' calculation to curve fitting (polynomial aka dose response)
-- Ben agrees this is better than the braketing fit.
+- Ben agrees this is better than the bracketing fit.
 We will still need to see if the 10dB step vs. 5dB step lead to different numbers.
 -- Initial idea would be to use dcr package and fit same as 'standard curve fitting'.
 -- Initial testing suggests that this may cause issues with other packages, namely breaks (?) read_xls_sheets -- Alternative dose response curve fitting packages exist including newest drda. (look into it??)